dipakkr/A-to-Z-Resources-for-Students/README.md

 > ## [Check Out the List of Contributors :heart::heart:](CONTRIBUTORS.md) - **Add your details here**

-### Are you a college student or working professional looking for resources to learn a new language or meet new people in community or looking for global conferences, hackathons and competitions to attend?
-Then, you should definitely check this out.
+### Are you a college student or working professional looking for resources to learn a new language?
+Are you looking to meet new people in your community or searching for global conferences, hackathons and competitions to attend?
+If so, you should definitely check this out.

 When I was in college, I missed a lot of opportunities like hackathons, conferences, internships and many global events due to a lack of awareness.
-I don't want you to miss these due to lack of information.
+I don't want you to miss out due to a lack of information.
 Here I have collated lists of resources for students.
 If you are in college, or a college graduate, you should definitely check it out.

 ![Image](res/xx.gif)